Sinj: Ottoman and Venetian era

 With the return of power of the Republic of Venice to nearby Fortress of Klis in 1648, Sinj regained its old importance as the last Turkish outpost towards the Venetian possessions.
 After several failed attempts to break free from Turkish rule, the new provisor Girolamo Cornaro with about 7,000 fighters captured the fortress on September 25, 1686.

+At the end of the 17th century, the area became part of the Venetian military border, when it is called Cetinska krajina, a name that has remained to this day.

 Due to harsh living conditions and constant oppression under Ottoman rule, the domicile population declined, so Venetian authorities attempted to attract people from western Bosnia.
 The most massive migration took place in 1687, led by the Franciscans from the Rama monastery.
 In August 1715, during the Second Morean War, the Turks tried to retake Sinj and kept it under siege.
 The siege was unsuccessful, owing primarily to the collapse of Ottoman logistics, hunger and the outbreak of dysentery; on the night of August 15, the Turks fled to Livno.
 Contrary to popular belief, it appears that Venetian professional army units bore the majority of the burden in the conflict with Ottoman forces, rather than local fighters.
 The "Diary of the Siege of Sinj" is a written Venetian account of the events; no Turkish sources mentioning the siege or battle have been discovered thus far.

 Following the Treaty of Požarevac in 1718, the entire region fell under the Venetian Republic.
 The period is considered one of poor prospects, although the town began to develop as a result of increased trade with Bosnia.
 The settlement was moved from the old and unsuitable fortress to the plain, where a new church, a monastery and the first residential houses were built soon after.